-The following grants or scholarships are available for new RRFC students, depending upon specific eligibility requirements for the particular grant/scholarship.
-RRFC applicants shall apply for these grants/scholarships within fifteen (15) days of the initial start date of a certificate educational program.
+The RRFC Military and Family Scholarship is available for new RRFC students, depending upon specific eligibility requirements for the scholarship.
+RRFC applicants shall apply for this scholarship within fifteen (15) days of the initial start date of a certificate educational program.

-Students are eligible to receive one RRFC scholarship or grant per certificate educational program.
-A student who pursues a second program of study may apply for a scholarship or grant based upon the criteria outlined below.
+Students are eligible to receive one RRFC Military and Family Scholarship for each selected certificate educational program.
+A student who pursues a second certificate educational program of study may apply for a second RRFC Military and Family Scholarship based upon the criteria outlined below.